Use Case Development in Agri-Food Data Spaces

 - Definition of a governance and trust model.

-A technical blueprint is created based on the solutions and agreements reached.
-This blueprint may rely on:
+A technical blueprint is developed that compiles the solutions and agreements reached.
+This blueprint can be based on:

 - Existing models.